nitk2038/nitk2038.github.io/README.md

    - HTML, CSS, JavaScript, MarkDown, Firestore DB, Firebase Storage

 ### My Motto
-- Juyeong Shin is special, as are you too
+- Juyeong Shin is special, as are you too.
 - I'm stupid. and I have to learn.